 South Campus at University of Copenhagen offers several cosy meeting points for students.
-Students at the faculty use the cafées during their breaks to meet up with fellow students or even lectuerers.
+Students at the faculty use the cafés during their breaks to meet up with fellow students or even lecturers.
 In the evenings the Faculty is often used for cultural events and café nights.

-The students sports association is called USG (Gymnastics for the students in Copenhagen).
+The students' sports association is KSI (University of Copenhagen student sports association).
 Signing up normally takes place in August, although it is possible to join at later dates if slots are free on the teams.
-USG offers a wide range of different disciplines both on the southern campus and on other locations around Copenhagen.
-To find information about programme, prices and contact please see the USG website.
+KSI offers a wide range of different disciplines both on the southern campus and on other locations around Copenhagen.
+To find information about programmes, prices and contact please visit the KSI website.

 If you are looking for a place to live you can visit University of Copenhagen general information about finding housing.